 - Partially averted at least once by most species of crocodile.
 For example, saltwater crocodiles blow bubbles to potential mates, and spectacled caimans will wait for straggling baby caimans to catch up if they lag behind.
 Hell, quite a few species have been recorded, in the wild and in captivity, willingly consuming fruits (such as alligator apples, watermelons, and Phylodendron-genus fruits); as well as setting traps, climbing trees, and being as smart as the average domestic dog.

 - Averted with Simosuchus.
-It was a strange prehistoric crocodile that lived on land, had a short snout, and happened to be an herbivore.
+It was a strange prehistoric crocodile from Madagascar that lived on land, had a short snout, and happened to be an herbivore.

 - Another aversion were the very large if incredibly bizarre stomatosuchids, which are believed to be filter feeders much like whales!

 - While Australia is famous for its dangerous animals, Ice Age Australia had an entire group of giant land-dwelling crocodiles that competed for top predator in the region with enormous komodo dragons.
 May actually be a subversion though as it's believed humans drove them to extinction.

 - Alligators and crocodiles are actually some of the best mothers in the animal kingdom, with mama alligators raising their young for as long as two years.
 Crocs only do so for a few months, though a year is not unheard ofnote .
 And of course, it's safe to say they are ferociously protective mothers.